-CRASPD will organize a training on the “Restorative Dialogue” approach that combines conflict management with mental healing, for staff and volunteers of partner organizations and peacebuilders in the region.
-This approach to restoring harmony in communities through a circle process involving all community members who are / were involved in or affected by violence was developed by Dominic Barter, a certified trainer of Nonviolent Communication. (https://www.restorativecircles.org, or https://restorativejusticeontherise.org/dominic-barter-of-restorative-circles/ and http://www.restorativecircles.org/systems-and-facilitation) CRASPD has invited Duke Duchscherer, an internationally acknowledged trainer of Restorative Dialogue and CNVC certified trainer of Nonviolent Communication, to lead our training in October.
-The Restorative Dialogue 5-day training will include an introduction to the characteristics and steps of the Restorative Circles process and a multitude of opportunities to practice different techniques of this approach.
-Twenty persons from different partner organizations and institutions of PIASS and GIZ CPS will be invited to participate.
+CRASPD organized a training on the “Restorative Dialogue” approach that combines conflict management with mental healing, for staff and volunteers of partner organizations and peacebuilders in the region.
+This approach to restoring harmony in communities through circles process involving community members who are / were involved in or affected by violence was developed by Dominic Barter, a certified trainer of Nonviolent Communication (https://www.restorativecircles.org, or https://restorativejusticeontherise.org/dominic-barter-of-restorative-circles/ and http://www.restorativecircles.org/systems-and-facilitation).
+CRASPD invited Duke Duchscherer, an internationally acknowledged trainer and facilitator of Restorative Dialogue and CNVC certified trainer of Nonviolent Communication, to lead our training in October.
+The Restorative Dialogue 5-day training included an introduction to the characteristics and steps of the Restorative Circles process and a multitude of opportunities to practice different techniques of this approach.
+A more detailed report will be posted here soon.

 Healing for Peace Conference October 27 – 29, 2019

-Under the title “Healing for Peace: Caring for mental wounds to help communities after large scale violence” CRASPD will organize a conference with representatives of different integrated approaches for peacebuilding through psychological support.
-They will learn more about each other’s approaches and find a safe platform to discuss the conditions, challenges and effective practices to integrate psychological support into peacebuilding programs.
+Under the title “Healing for Peace: Caring for mental wounds to help communities after large scale violence” CRASPD organized a conference with representatives of different integrated approaches for peacebuilding through psychological support.
+They learnt more about each other’s approaches and discussed the conditions, challenges and effective practices to integrate psychological support into peacebuilding programs.
 After three days of joint learning and discussion, the panelists and participants issued a statement that was disseminated to local media: